Ubud Writers & Readers Festival: History

-The Ubud Writers & Readers Festival was first conceived by Melbourne-born Janet DeNeefe, co-founder of the Yayasan Mudra Swari Saraswati, together with her native Balinese husband Ketut Suardana, and their daughter Laksmi DeNeefe Suardana as a healing project in response to the first 2002 Bali bombings.
-It was first held in 2004 as part of an effort to help revive tourism, the island’s main economic lifeline after terrorist bombings devastated the island’s Kuta district a year earlier.
+The Ubud Writers & Readers Festival was conceived by Melbourne-born Janet DeNeefe as a healing project in response to the 2002 Bali bombings.
+It was first held in 2004 as part of an effort to help revive tourism, the island’s main economic lifeline after terrorist bombings devastated the Kuta district a year earlier.
+What began as a small gathering of writers and readers in the heart of Ubud has since grown into one of the world’s most celebrated literary festivals, drawing up to 170 writers, thinkers, artists, and performers from across the globe each October.
+Held across multiple venues in Ubud, Bali, the Festival is widely regarded as Southeast Asia’s premier literary event, offering a programme of panel discussions, book launches, workshops, long-table lunches, village walks, and live performances.

 Since 2019, the Festival’s Perth Edition, presented in partnership with Writing WA, has provided an annual forum to exchange views with writers and creators from both countries on a wide range of topics.
 After two years in virtual form in 2020 and 2021, the Perth Edition was held in person again in the Rechabite Hall in the Australian city of Perth, Western Australia between 21–23 October 2022.